INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

 At the end, the two keypairs trust each other (as the nonces allows to authenticates each other), but this still does not guarantee us that we talk to the good entity (A thinks he talks to B, but what if B is pretending to be the correct entity)
 	*The only statement we can do is: Owner of keypair A can trust and communicate with owner of keypair B.*

+This solution is way better than relying on symmetric encryption like in the first chapter.
+However, we still need a way to publish our public keys to the world, so they can communicate with us and likewise ...

 ****
 ## Public key distribution